 When a Gate Controller wishes to find out the current parameter settings of a gate, it sends to the CMTS a GATE-INFO message.
 The CMTS MUST respond to a GATE-INFO message with either a GATE-INFO-ACK (indicating success) or a GATE-INFO-ERR (indicating failure).
 The TransactionID in the response MUST match the TransactionID in the request.
 GateSpec object(s) MUST be included in the Gate-Info-Ack if they have previously been provided to the CMTS in association with a Gate.

 Errors in querying gates are reported by a GATE-INFO-ERR response.
 The Error object contains one of the following Error-Codes:

-2 = Unknown GateID 6 = Missing Required Object 7 = Invalid Object 9 = Invalid SubscriberID 10 = CMTS unavailable 127 = Other, unspecified error
+2 = Unknown GateID 127 = Other, unspecified error

 8.4.6 Procedures for Committing a Gate